An “engaging and awe-inspiring”(SF Signal) space opera from the critically-acclaimed author of the Revelation Space series.

-Alastair Reynolds was born in Barry, South Wales, in 1966.
-He studied at Newcastle and St. Andrew’s Universities and has a Ph.D. in astronomy.
-A former astrophysicist for the European Space Agency, he lives in the Netherlands, near Leiden.
-He… More about Alastair Reynolds
+Alastair Reynolds is the author of the Poseidon’s Children series and the Revelation Space series.
+Born in Barry, South Wales, he studied at Newcastle University and the University of St. Andrews.
+A former astrophysicist for the European Space Agency, he now… More about Alastair Reynolds

-“A sweeping, audacious slice of galactic-scale intrigue and subterfuge.” –Andromeda Spaceways
+“A sweeping, audacious slice of galactic-scale intrigue and subterfuge.”—Andromeda Spaceways Inflight Magazine

 I’ve always loved far future SF, so it was more or less a given that I would one day want to write in that form.
 I’ve been enthralled by deep vistas of space and time ever since watching George Pal’s film of The Time Machine, while an early encounter with Arthur C Clarke’s The City And The Stars cemented my love for books with a scope spanning millions of years.
 Later, I grew to love the 1956 film Forbidden Planet, with its wonderful depiction of the vast, luminous machinery of the vanished Krell civilisation.
 All these influences, and many more, fed into what eventually became House of Suns.